martinthomson/tmi/draft-thomson-tmi.md

 knowledge of other protocol participants.
 Adding controls like encryption and authentication disrupts these practices.

-Overall, the advantages derived from having greater control and knowledge of other protocol participants outweighs these costs.
+Overall, the advantages derived from having greater control over or knowledge of other protocol participants outweighs these costs.

 In these settings, finding ways for intermediaries to contribute is an ongoing process.
 When looking at how intermediaries contributed to protocols operation